LASIK risks and complications

 LASIK Side Effects And Complications

 Common LASIK complications and side effects are listed below.
 Most of these problems can be resolved with medical treatment or additional "enhancement" surgery.

 Temporary discomfort and vision disturbances.
 Discomfort during the first few days following LASIK surgery, such as mild irritation and light sensitivity, is normal and to be expected.
 During the first few weeks or months you also may experience: halos; glare and starbursts in low-light environments, especially at night; dry eye symptoms; hazy vision; and reduced sharpness of vision.
 In the vast majority of cases, these problems are temporary and disappear completely within three to six months.

 Flap complications.
 The LASIK procedure involves the creation of a thin hinged flap on the front surface of the cornea.
 This is lifted during surgery for laser reshaping of the eye.
 The flap is then replaced to form a natural bandage.

-If the LASIK flap is not made correctly, it may fail to adhere properly to the eye's surface or cause microscopic wrinkles in the flap called corneal striae (STRIE-ee).
-These flap complications can lead to an irregularly shaped eye surface and distorted vision.
+If the LASIK flap is not made correctly, it may fail to adhere properly to the eye's surface or microscopic wrinkles called striae (STRIE-ee) could develop in the flap.
+These flap complications can cause optical aberrations and distorted vision.

 Studies indicate that flap complications occur in from 0.3 to 5.7 percent of LASIK procedures, according to the April 2006 issue of American Journal of Ophthalmology.
 In a study of 3,009 consecutive LASIK surgeries performed August 2002 through July 2009 using a femtosecond laser for flap creation, flap complications occurred in fewer than one-half of 1 percent (0.37 percent) of these procedures, and all complications were successfully managed within the same surgical session.